UK Inheritance Tax Rates: What You Need to Know

 A financial advisor can play a pivotal role in helping you navigate the complexities of inheritance tax planning.
 They can provide personalized advice based on your financial situation and goals, helping you to make informed decisions.

 By working with a financial advisor, you can ensure that your estate plan is comprehensive, taking into account all relevant tax reliefs and exemptions.
-They can also assist in implementing strategies to minimize inheritance tax, such as setting up trusts or making strategic gifts.
+They can also assist in implementing strategies to reduce inheritance tax, such as setting up trusts or making strategic gifts.

 Frequently Asked Questions About Inheritance Tax